estyxxxx/AngularProject/README.md

-# Course Management System - C# and Angular Project
+# Course Management System
-**This repository holds the code for a course management system built with C# on the server-side and Angular on the client-side.**
+**This C# and Angular-based project implements a course management system.
+It features user registration and login, course browsing, dynamic course creation with subject management, course detail views, search functionality, and frontal/Zoom course distinction.
+The system utilizes Bootstrap for styling and SweetAlert for user interactions.**

 ## Features